cdaekim/Stock-Analysis/README.md

 Where P is the Price of the treasury bills, and defined by the equation P = 1 - dR * 28/360 where dR is the 4 Week Discount Rate, and;

-I is the interest of the treasury bills, and defined by the equation I = 1 - P
+I is the interest of the treasury bills, and defined by the equation I = 1 - P.

 __Frequency Distribution of Returns:__